 Wizards, sorcerors and their like in Adylheim tend to follow this trope, mainly because it's a cultural expectation though and the wizards's staff, robes and occasionally hat are considered to be part of the uniform.

-The Spells-R-Us (SRU) Wizard wears this outfit, although he's commonly called the Old Man in a bathrobe.
+The Wizard of the Spells-R-Us stories wears this outfit, although he's commonly called the Old Man and his new customers mistake it for a bathrobe.

 Both averted and played straight in the same video, "Magiconomy".